mpwalsh8/wpgform/readme.txt

 == Changelog ==

 = Version 0.45 =
-* Updated load of jQuery Tabs CSS to latest version.
+* Updated load of jQuery UI Tabs CSS to latest version.
 * Moved generated jQuery script from part of the form to the WordPress wp_footer action.

 = Version 0.44 =